 The elevation of the images written in the EXIF data (geotags) are measured by the drone's GPS.
 These coordinates may be inaccurate and depending on the drone and the project's location.
 The inaccurate elevation measurements can result in a vertical shift that exceeds 100 meters.
 To address the error the project must include GCPs.
 Follow the procedure below to use the rayCloud to incorporate GCPs.

 Once the project is created and the images are imported:

-1. Run step 1.
+1. Process step 1.
 Initial Processing.

-4. Import the GCP coordinates into the project from the file using the GCP/MTP Manager.
+3. Import the GCP coordinates using the GCP/MTP Manager.
 For more information: 202560039.

-7. Mark the other GCPs (if any) in the rayCloud following: 202560769.
+6. Mark the other GCPs (if any) in the rayCloud following: 202560769.